larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 --- abstract

-This document describes the creation of a moderator team for all of the IETF's various contribution channels.
+This document describes the creation of a moderator team for all the IETF's various contribution channels.
 Without removing existing responsibilities for working group management, this team enables a uniform approach to moderation of disruptive participation across all mailing lists and other methods of IETF